OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/arbos-upgrade.md

 ---
-title: 'ArbOS upgrade on orbit chains'
+title: 'How to upgrade ArbOS on your Orbit chain'
 sidebar_label: 'ArbOS upgrade'
 description: 'Overview of steps to upgrade arb os on an orbit chain.'
 author: Mehdi Salehi